namangoyal7725-byte/CREDIT_CARD_CSV_ANALYSIS/README.md

 Project Objectives :

-Using SQL Server, this project answers the following business questions:
+Using Microsoft SQL Server, this project answers the following business questions:

  1. Top 5 cities by total spends
 Also calculate each city's percentage contribution to total credit card spending.